sakai135/wsl-vpnkit/README.md

 * [WSL has no network connection on my work machine or in an Enterpise environment](https://learn.microsoft.com/en-us/windows/wsl/troubleshooting#wsl-has-no-network-connection-on-my-work-machine-or-in-an-enterpise-environment)
 * [WSL has no network connectivity once connected to a VPN](https://learn.microsoft.com/en-us/windows/wsl/troubleshooting#wsl-has-no-network-connectivity-once-connected-to-a-vpn)

+If those steps do not resolve the issue, `wsl-vpnkit` should be able to provide network connectivity.

 ### Setup as a distro

 #### Install